 The College has reviewed the effectiveness of balanced scorecard reporting during 2018/19, but the current scorecard does not provide metrics for key indicators.
-The Board received only an interim performance report for 2018/19; 40% of targets that can be measured have not been achieved.
+We also note that the Board has received only an interim performance report for 2018/19, but that 40% of targets have not been achieved.

-Significant procurement weaknesses were identified and disclosed within the College's governance statement.
+Significant procurement weaknesses have been identified and disclosed within the College's governance statement.